brniamut/GildedRose-Refactoring-Kata/README.md

-# Steps in solving this problem
+# Steps in Refactoring

+### Introduction
+In this guide, I detail my step-by-step process of refactoring the Gilded Rose Kata, starting from understanding the problem to systematically improving the code's structure and readability.
+Each stage of my work is documented in commits, which serve as a roadmap to my thought process.
+I recommend following these commits for insight into each decision made.

+### Steps

 #### Reviewing the Description

-Firstly, I started by reading the description, going through the Gilded Rose Requirements to understand the problem statement and identify the tools required to run this.
+First, I began by reading the description and thoroughly examining the Gilded Rose Requirements to comprehend the problem statement and determine the necessary tools for execution.

 #### Cleaning the Repository

-The repository has been forked but naturally contains the problem statement for all languages, which is not entirely necessary.
-Let's remove everything that isn't needed, leaving only the TypeScript folder.

-### Added prettier to make it, well, prettier

-Just so I can get that good code-style going on

-### Wrote some base tests
+After forking the repository, I noticed it included the problem statement in multiple languages, which was unnecessary for our purposes.
+Consequently, I removed all extraneous files, retaining only the TypeScript folder.

+### Adding Prettier for Improved Code Style

+To enhance the code style, I integrated Prettier into the project.

+### Writing Base Tests

-I'm using Vitest because I know about it and want to use its coverage feature.
-The TextTest tool named in the README.md is also a nice tool, but I'll stick to what I'm used to.
-The Gilded Rose Requirements suggest writing tests one step at a time and not all at once.
-I agree with this, but I just want the base tests there, so I know I don't break anything basic.
-I'm suing the previous named requirements to set up these base tests
+I opted for Vitest due to my familiarity with it and its coverage feature.
+While the TextTest tool mentioned in the README.md is useful, I prefer sticking to what I know.
+The Gilded Rose Requirements recommend writing tests gradually, which I generally support.
+However, I wanted to establish base tests to ensure no fundamental breakages occur.
+These base tests are guided by the previously mentioned requirements.

 ### First Refactor

-So let's do some basics first.
-I'm removing as many nested if statements as possible and try to move around code that uses inverted boolean logic `(a !== b)` to normal comparisons `(a === b)` and exchange the statements in the `if` and `else` block.
-This creates a better overview and makes it easier to create a mental modal
+In this initial step, I focused on simplifying the code by reducing nested if statements and converting inverted boolean logic `(a !== b)` to standard comparisons `(a === b)`.
+This swap facilitated a clearer overview and easier mental modeling.

 ### Second Refactor

-The result of the previous step shows me three obvious things:
+This phase revealed three key observations:

-* The first level if statements are almost all about checking the item name
+* Most first-level if statements are concerned with checking the item's name.
-* A lot of checks are about something not being a 'Sulfuras, Hand of Ragnaros'.
-This could be put it one statement
+* Numerous conditions verify if an item is not 'Sulfuras, Hand of Ragnaros', which could be consolidated.
-* Sometimes a check in the second level of an if statement is already checked in the first level if statment.
+* Some conditions within nested if statements replicate checks from the first level.

-The quick wins are the last two points so let's do that first
+Addressing the latter two points offered immediate benefits, so I prioritized those.

 ### Third Refactor

-I notice that every loop this statement is being run `this.items[i].sellIn = this.items[i].sellIn - 1`.
-This is of course only the case if the item is not 'Sulfuras, Hand of Ragnaros', but we already fixed that.
-If we move this statement to the top of the loop it breaks the tests for the special items (Tickets and the Brie Cheese).
-Well that logic was written with the scenario in mind that we would subtract 1 day after the quality checks.
-So let's change those if statements too by decreasing the check on sellIn by 1.
+I noticed that `this.items[i].sellIn = this.items[i].sellIn - 1` was executed in every iteration unless the item was 'Sulfuras, Hand of Ragnaros', which had already been addressed.
+By moving this statement to the beginning of the loop, it disrupted tests for special items (Tickets and Brie Cheese) because it altered the intended sequence of operations.
+Adjusting the sellIn checks accordingly resolved this issue.

-### Forth Refactor
+### Fourth Refactor

-Even more clear now is that there are things happening based upon item name and quality.
-Apart from the previous step the sellIn values is not adjusted anymore.
-The code does things with quality based upon its name.
-So let's split the loop in a per name part, and let it `continue` if everything is done for that specific item.
-It will repeat some logic, but will make it clearer to read
+It became evident that operations were predominantly based on item name and quality.
+By restructuring the loop to focus on individual item names and allowing for early continuation, the code became more readable despite some repeated logic.

 ### Fifth Refactor

-Looking pretty good.
-Let's do some simple refactors like using '+=' and '-=', inverting some conditionals, and making sure there are no nested if statements
+The code is looking better.
+Minor improvements such as using '+=' and '-=' for adjustments, inverting some conditionals, and eliminating nested if statements were made.

 ### Sixth Refactor

-Let's make this whole thing immutable.
-Let's use the map function, so that the whole array of items is replaced at once
+I shifted towards immutability by utilizing the map function to update the entire array of items in one go.

 ### Seventh Refactor

-Kind of decided that making it immutable is not necessary.
-It's even better if the Item class itself contains its own update logic.
-In an ideal world, you could give an update function as a parameter to `new Item()` but because it's not like that, and this is a refactor we do break it up in the class itself
+Upon reflection, immutability seemed unnecessary.
+It was more practical for the Item class to encapsulate its own update logic.
+Ideally, an update function would be passable to `new Item()`, but given the constraints, I integrated the logic directly into the class.

-### Final Refactor and check
+### Final Refactor and Check

-When checking the test coverage I see that I'm missing two lines.
-The logic they check is:
+Reviewing the test coverage, I identified two missing lines related to:
-* Quality never goes below 0
+* Ensuring quality never falls below 0.
-* For Brie quality should double every day if sellIn is below 0
+* Doubling the quality of Brie daily if sellIn is below 0.

-I add those tests, but I'm not sure if the original code also checked on this, or I introduced it when refactoring.
-I commit these new tests, checkout the commit with the original code, and check with the current test if this was so.
+After adding tests for these scenarios, I revisited the original code to verify if these checks were pre-existing or a result of my refactoring.
+The comparison (and running the new tests on the old code) confirmed that the checks were pre-existing.